 RELATED: What are the benefits of eyelid surgery?

-Lower eyelid surgery is typically associated with increased swelling than upper eyelid surgery.
+Lower eyelid surgery is typically associated with more swelling than upper eyelid surgery.
 Any type of surgical procedure will result in swelling in the postoperative phase.
 In some cases, swelling may also involve the conjunctival lining, resulting in a swollen appearance of the eyelids.
-The defective drainage of tears from the surface of the eye may become impaired, which could give rise to excessively watering eyes.
+The defective drainage of tears from the surface of the eye may become impaired, which could give rise to excessively watery eyes.
 The conjunctiva may sometimes have tiny red dots, which signify localised capillary haemorrhage, but these are entirely harmless and will settle down within the first few days after surgery.

 How can I speed up recovery after blepharoplasty?